Navid200/xDrip/docs/xDripSync.md

 On both master and follower, ensure that `Settings` &#8722;> `xDrip+ Sync Settings` &#8722;> `Disable all sync features` is disabled (no check mark beside it).
 ![](./images/DisableAllSyncFeatures.png)

+This is allowed so that a parent can have control over a child's master if the child is too young to perform functions like calibration.

+If you are the one calibrating or stopping sensors and don't need the follower to accidentally interfere, you need to disable the following setting.